0xb0mb3r/PlexBot/README.md

 - `bot.js`: The main script that handles commands, interactions, and logging.
 - `login.js`: Logs in to the StreamBoy TV dashboard and sets up the session.
 - `messages.log`: Logs all messages from monitored group chats (empty by default).
 - `user_data/`: Stores session data for the StreamBoy TV dashboard login.
-(Excluded from this repository for security reasons.)
 - `tokens/`: Stores WhatsApp session data for Venom Bot.
-(Excluded from this repository for security reasons.)

 ---